kurtosis-tech/kurtosis/core/TUTORIAL.md

-# Tutorial
+# Kurtosis Implementation Tutorial
-To run tests with Kurtosis, you'll need to define custom components for producing each of the four Kurtosis components.
+To run tests with Kurtosis, we'll need to define custom components for producing each of the four Kurtosis components.
 At a high level, this means writing:

 1. A test network definition that defines a network of services that a test will use
 1. A test suite packaging all the tests for your application
 1. A Docker image that runs code wrapping Kurtosis' controller code
 1. A CLI that wraps Kurtosis' initializer code

-More specifically, these are all the bits you'll need to implement in tutorial form:
+In the below tutorial we'll show how to implement each of these components from scratch!

-### The Test Network
+## The Test Network
-A test runs against a network of services that you're testing, and we'll need to tell Kurtosis what that network should look like.
+A test runs against a network of services that you're testing, and we'll first need to tell Kurtosis what that network should look like.
 Networks are composed of services, so we'll first need to tell Kurtosis what a "service" looks like.

 In this example, we'll suppose that our network is composed of REST microservices running in Docker images, all communicating with each other, so we'll start by defining an interface that represents the functions a test can call on a node in our network.
 This is easily accomplished by implementing the [Service](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/services/service.go) marker interface like so: